jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 ![create pw template](create-pw-template.PNG)

 ---
--  **Create the L2VPN instance**.
+- **Create the L2VPN instance**
 Postman REST call: `L2VPN Service/create l2vpn instance ce1-ce2_vlan3001`
   - Configure the call:
-*URL:*  In the URL, replace /{/{odl_ip/{/} with the IP of the system you are running the Frinx ODL distribution on.
+    - *URL:*  In the URL, replace /{/{odl_ip/{/} with the IP of the system you are running the Frinx ODL distribution on.
 Or [create an environment in Postman](../../API.md) where you set a value for `odl_ip`.
-*Body:* In the call body, edit the following fields according to your setup:
+    - *Body:* In the call body, edit the following fields according to your setup:
 ```json
 {
   "l2vpn-instance":[